cespinozaa/VaccineDatabase/README.md

 <br>
 Example: A question posed for the database was 'What are the most common diseases prevented through vaccines for uninsured people who live in NC?'.
 An SQL query was used to answer the question.
 Below follow screenshots of before using an index and after using an index.
+Compare their runtimes:
 <br>
 <br>